skagedal/tracker/README.md

 This will add 3 hours and 12 minutes to the balance for the current week.

+(Under development: Such as balance shift will be added automatically when you start a new week.)

 ## Installation

 This program is, as far as I'm aware, only used by myself.
 Please file an issue if this is no longer the case, I would love to know!
 If you wish to install it, you would have to set up a Rust development environment and run `cargo install` in the root of the repository.
 I would also recommend setting up the shell completions – take a look in the file `install.sh` for how to do this – and setting up some nice aliases, for example `work` for `tracker start`.